robin-rondeau/OutlookJunkCleaner/README.md

 - `mark_as_read(id, reason)` - confident-junk action in Phase A
 - `move_to_triage(id, reason)` - ambiguous-mail action in either phase
 - `get_status()`
+- `lookup_classification_status(ids[])` - bucket each id into junk/triage/deleted/inbox/archive/other/not_found.
+  Used by the host to compute Phase-A accuracy from past classifications.
+Read-only; bypasses the per-session id allow-set so the host can follow up on ids surfaced in *previous* runs.

 Phase B adds:
 - `delete_from_junk(id, reason)` - moves to Deleted Items (recoverable ~30 days)